Touring Canada by Train: It’s The Way to Go

 From there we took another relaxing train ride to Quebec, where we checked into the luxurious Chateau Laurier Quebec, where everything was exactement comme il faut.
 You know you’re in French territory when you can buy a glass of wine from a vending machine by the elevators.
 We dined at Restaurant Le Pain Béni, where I had the most tender and delicious venison I have ever eaten.

-The next day Sharon Frenette of Quebec Tourism gave us a tour of the city, a UNESCO World Heritage Site, and the spectacular Montmorency Falls which tumbles 272 feet into the St. Lawrence.
+The next day Sharon Frenette of Quebec Tourism gave us a tour of the city, a UNESCO World Heritage Site, and the spectacular Montmorency Falls which tumbles 272 feet into the St. Lawrence river.

 Then we took a tour of the Ile d’Orleans, the ‘Garden of Quebec’ known for its strawberries, its maple sugar, and its apple orchards and wineries.
 It was like touring the French countryside.
 We stopped to sample cider and wine and liqueurs made from black currants.